shupershuff/Diablo2RLoader/README.md

 **A:** Please use GitHub issues for any feedback.
 Thanks!

 **Q:** Is this Script against ToS?<br>
 **A:** Multiboxing itself is not against Blizzard TOS as per this [Blizzard Rep](https://us.forums.blizzard.com/en/d2r/t/blizzard-please-give-us-an-official-statement-on-multiboxing/21958/5) and this [Blizzard Article](https://eu.battle.net/support/en/article/24258).
-However the only way of achieving this without additional physical computers or Virtual Machines is by killing the "check for Other instances handle".
+However the only way of achieving this without additional physical computers or Virtual Machines is by killing the "Check for Other instances" handle.

-Outside of killing this handle and renaming the window, there are absolutely no modifications to the game made by this script.
+Outside of killing this handle and changing the window title, there are absolutely no modifications to the game made by this script, it's simply an improved alternative way to start the application.
+To be clear, this script in no way enhances or assists with actual game play and I would strongly advise against seeking/using any tools.
 The script is essentially launching the game the same way you would if you had setup shortcuts to the game with account,region,pw parameters, launching that way and then killing the "Check for other instances" handle.
-This script just helps save you mouse clicks to get you to the character select screen faster with a reduced chance of RSI :).
+This script is a QOL tool to help consolidate your accounts to one simple launcher to simply open the game.

-So the real question is, is using procexp or another method to kill the "check for other instances" handle against ToS?
-I don't think so, but there are discussions on various forums regarding this matter.
+So the real question is, regardless of this script, is using procexp or another method to kill the "check for other instances" handle against ToS?
+Stricly speaking yes and this topic has been broached in Blizzard forums many times without an official response either for or against.
+If you're reading this your real question is actually "Will I get banned for multiboxing by killing the 'check for other instances handle'?" which to that I'm confident the answer is no. If I wasn't confident this script wouldn't exist and people wouldn't be using procexp to multibox through traditional methods.
+Given the widespread use of procexp being used to multibox, this method (and therefore also this script), is considered safe.

 ## Notes about the Window title rename (SetText.exe)